 • A 3-5 page summary statement by the nominee highlighting his/her advising in relation to the above criteria;

-• Evidence from graduating seniors and/or alumni that the candidate’s advising significantly impacted student success.
+• Evidence that the candidate’s advising significantly impacted student success.

 7.7.
 Selection: The University Awards Committee shall evaluate the evidence submitted by each nominee.
 The name(s) of the award recipient(s) shall be forwarded to the Executive Committee of the Academic Senate.